toddy15/isoquery/man/isoquery.rst

   ace     ace             Achinese
   [...]
   zun     zun             Zuni
-  zxx     zxx             No linguistic content zza     zza             Zaza; Dimili; Dimli; Kirdki
+  zxx     zxx             No linguistic content; Not applicable zza     zza             Zaza; Dimili; Dimli; Kirdki; Kirmanjki; Zazaki

 You can trim down the results by specifying only some codes.
 Moreover, the option to get translated names is also available.